Andreas782/Java_projects/README.md

 # Uni_projects
-Projects I have completed during university, Assignments includes projects done in Java and Python
+Java projects I have completed during university, with more to be commited as I continue in University